brain basis of emotions

 Language and emotion

 We use cognitive experiments, neuroimaging, self report and big data to examine how the words for emotions that a person knows and uses (e.g., "anger," "fear," "joy," "pride") alter their experiences and perceptions of emotions.
-Our prior work has revealed that making emotion words more or less accessible alters people's feelings, what they see in other's facial expressions and even their brain data.
+Our prior work has revealed that making emotion words more or less accessible alters people's feelings, what they see in other's facial expressions and even their brain function.
 Our on-going research examines how children learn the meaning of emotion words and how emotion categories are represented cross-linguistically.

 Body and emotion